 1. Forced-draft or “Warm Air Heating” Commercial Heating Systems

 Warm air commercial heating systems can be the most cost-effective way to heat large commercial spaces.
 The air is heated via a heat exchanger or boiler and is then circulated through the building through vents that have been installed in the areas and spaces that will optimise the heat.
 A warm air heating system is more of a cost-effective way to heat larger spaces compared to radiators and boilers.

 What are the benefits of Warm Air Heating systems?

 - The warm air heat is circulated throughout a building instantly making it easier to control

 - The warm-air produces a drier heat which removes moisture in the air

 - Warm air heating is good for buildings which have large amounts of computer equipment or stock that needs to be kept moisture-free

 2. Wet Heating Commercial Heating Systems

 If a commercial property has large open spaces with high ceilings and minimal insulation then a wet heating system is often more beneficial as it is more cost-efficient and economical to run.
 Wet heating systems work where water is heated via a boiler and pumped through sealed radiators systems to heat different areas, much like a domestic boiler does.

 3. Indirect Gas and Oil-Fired Warm Air Heaters

 Indirect gas and oil-fired heater systems are reliable and highly efficient heaters which are ideal for commercial properties where there is limited ventilation and people are present.
-They offer huge volumes of dry, clean and fume free heat which is distributed into defined areas.
+They offer huge volumes of dry, clean and fume-free heat which are distributed into defined areas.
 They are commonly used to heat marquees and temporary structures without creating any noise, smells, fumes or moisture.
-Indirect gas and oil-fired heater systems are also used where combustible materials are being stored as the flame is kept completely separate from the air flow so there is no risk of fire.
+Indirect gas and oil-fired heater systems are also used where combustible materials are being stored as the flame is kept completely separate from the airflow so there is no risk of fire.

 4. High-efficiency Gas-Fired Radiant Tube Heating Systems

-Gas fired tube heaters offers maximum efficiency from lightweight radiant heating tubes providing direct heat and warmth in commercial, industrial and retail applications properties.
+Gas-fired tube heaters offer maximum efficiency from lightweight radiant heating tubes providing direct heat and warmth in commercial, industrial and retail applications properties.